 Poster Board – I like the size of these and we would have been able to order them in the right colors, but they would not have been durable enough for years of use.
 However, due to the cost, especially if we would have recycled the poster board for future crafts, this is a good option.
 You would just need to buy new poster board each year.

 Poly Spots or Poly Base Markers – Here was our second choice.
-We found 14″ Poly Base Markers that would have worked very well.
+We found 12″ poly spot markers and 9″ square spots.
+Both would have worked very well.
 The 6 pack came in the 6 colors of the game as well.
 They are durable and there is no prep work (cutting, painting, etc.) needed.

 Interlocking Foam Tiles/Mats – We have used the poly spots and the foam mats in other programs so we knew they would both hold up to the abuse of a special event.
 The reason we went with the foam mats is because they interlock and they are bigger than the poly spots.
 We didn’t want the spots moving around.
 The mats also came in the six colors we needed.
-I purchased the 1/2″ 24×24 premium interlocking mats at WeSellMats.com.
-They came quick and in perfect condition at a price I couldn’t find anywhere else.
-I purchased 15 sets (90 tiles).
-Over the long haul I’m certain this will prove to be the most frugal option, especially if we use the mats for other programs.
+I purchased the 1/2″ 2’x2′ premium interlocking mats from WeSellMats.com.
+They came quickly and in perfect condition at a price I couldn’t find anywhere else.
+I purchased 90 tiles.
+Over the long haul, I’m certain this will prove to be the most frugal option, especially if we use the mats for other programs.

 - The participant starts behind the “Starting Line”.
 No more than 2 children can go together.
-If you are using small squares you might want to limit it to one child or one child.
+If you are using small squares you might want to limit it to one child.

 - The facilitator rolls the die, takes a card or spins the wheel (whichever you decided on).
 Whichever color comes up the child will move to that color space.

 - You’ll need one adult at each “treat” space.
-When a child passes a “treat” space they get a candy (or other prize – but the game is called Candy Land).
-If they happen to land on the “treat’ space they get a premium candy.
+When a child passes a “treat” space they get a candy.
+If they happen to land on the “treat” space they get a premium candy.
 For example, the candy cane might be taped to a red space (if you’re not using the traditional pink spaces).
-If the die is rolled and red comes up and the red space that happens to have the candy cane on it is the next space a player (child) goes to, the player receives a premium candy.
-You can give out small candy canes for the children that pass the “treat” spot and a normal sized candy cane for those that land on the “treat” space.
+If the die is rolled and red comes up, and the red space that happens to have the candy cane on it is the next space a player (child) goes to, the player receives a premium candy.
+You can give out small candy canes for the children that pass the “treat” spot and a normal-sized candy cane for those that land on the “treat” spot.

 - We also gave each child an additional candy for completing the game.

-Now I realize we live during a time of childhood obesity and there is a push for nutritious snacks and food to be given to our children.
+Now, I realize we live during a time of childhood obesity and there is a push for nutritious snacks and food to be given to our children.
 I’m not about to give a child a carrot in a game called Candy Land.
-The community I worked in was very organic food friendly.
-Having said that I did not have even one parent complain about us giving a bunch of candy to their kids.
-I guess it’s because on special occasions like Easter and Halloween parents are more tolerant of sugar highs.
+The community I worked in was very organic food-friendly.
+Having said that, I did not have even one parent complain about us giving a bunch of candy to their kids.
+I guess it’s because on special occasions like Easter and Halloween parents are more tolerant of sugary treats.